-- John Sampson, MD, PhD, chair of the Department of Neurosurgery, is available for private meetings as requested, where these matters can be discussed.
+- Allan Friedman, MD, interim chair of the Department of Neurosurgery, is available for private meetings as requested, where these matters can be discussed.

 - To anonymously report a suspected compliance violation or concern at Duke, call the Compliance and Fraud Hotline at 800-849-9793.